Identifying the Most Appropriate Order for Categorical Responses

 In practice, nevertheless, even there is no true order among the response categories, we can still use likelihood-based model selection techniques to choose a working order supported by the data.
 As such, an ordinal model based on the working order will outperform nominal models in terms of prediction accuracy (see Sections~\ref{sec:baseline_category} and \ref{sec:order_nominal}).
 We provide a real-data example in Section~\ref{sec:real_data} that shows how to reduce the prediction errors significantly based on the working order.
 Overall, we suggest that practitioners view identifying the most appropriate order of response categories as part of the model selection procedure.

-\section{Equivalence among orders of response categories}
+\section{Equivalence among Orders of Response Categories}

-In this section, before investigating which order of the response categories is best, we first answer a more fundamental question that occurs when two different orders of the response categories lead to the same maximum likelihood.
-In this case, if one uses the Akaike information criterion (\textsc{AIC}) or the Bayesian information criterion (\textsc{BIC}) to select the best model (see, for example, \cite{hastie2009elements} for a good review), these two orders are indistinguishable, or equivalent.
+In this section, before investigating which order of the response categories is best, we first answer a more fundamental question that occurs when two different orders lead to the same maximum likelihood.
+In this case, if one uses the AIC or BIC to select the best model (e.g., see \cite{hastie2009elements} for a good review), these two orders are indistinguishable, or equivalent.
 Such a phenomenon has been observed for some baseline-category models~\citep{hastie2009elements}, and here we show that it exists fairly generally in other multinomial logistic models as well (see Table~\ref{tab:summary} for a summary).